cudoventures/cudos-network-docs/src/docs/build-and-earn/testnet-guides/run-sentry-node.md

 4. Open the file, which you renamed, **sentry-node.client.testnet.public01.env** in any editor
 5. Find  the **"MONIKER"** attribute and set a name to it as the following:
 ```
-MONIKER = MySentryNodeName
+MONIKER=MySentryNodeName
 ```
-6. Paste the copied nodeId in the "PRIVATE_PEERS" line.
+6. Paste the full node's nodeId in the **PRIVATE_PEERS** line.
 If there are multiple full nodes ids, separate them by a comma such as:
 ```
-PRIVATE_PEERS=de6c482c9c21f24b04326f8f5dbf5c1b007becb6,sg1c4129c21f24bj5df5dbf5c1b007becb6
+PRIVATE_PEERS=<full-node1-id>,<full-node2-id>
 ```
 7. Make sure that you are still in the correct directory **CudosBuilders/docker/sentry-node**
 8. Initialize the node by running this command: